drakaryz/Winbox/README.md

 # Winbox
-app to manage mikrotik devices
+App to manage mikrotik devices.

 Since the application is packaged as an appimage, it is possible to download and run it on any desktop.